Rhode's Motor Lodge, Boone, NC

-Recently we traveled to the mountain town and stayed at Rhode’s Motor Lodge.
-The quaint hotel is located literally minutes from the App.
-State campus and while it may not offer what some of the bigger franchise hotels in the area does, it makes up for with great customer service, and restaurant you can’t miss.
+Recently, we traveled to the mountain town and stayed at Rhode’s Motor Lodge.
+The quaint hotel is located minutes from App literally.
+State campus and while it may not offer what some of the bigger franchise hotels in the area do, it makes up for it with great customer service, and a restaurant you can’t miss.

 Rhode’s Motor Lodge provides more than just a place to fall asleep

-The overnight stay was one of the less expensive in the area.
+The overnight stay was one of the least expensive in the area.
 For one night on a Thursday, the price was just over $120.00.
-We paid for $25.00 for an extra hour before check out.
-The hotel’s check-in time is 3:00 p.m. but unlike most places, their check-out is 12:00 noon.
+We paid for $25.00 for an extra hour before checkout.
+The hotel’s check-in time is 3:00 p.m. ,but unlike most places, their check-out is 12:00 noon.
 That’s great for families who want some extra time in the morning.

-In addition, while the hotel provides a small refridgerator, they do not, or didn’t in this room, provide a coffee maker.
-Considering you can get single cup brewers for as low as $15.00 at the local Walmart, it’s surprising that any hotel/lodge would not provide one.
+In addition, while the hotel provides a small refrigerator, they do not, or didn’t in this room, provide a coffee maker.
+Considering you can get single-cup brewers for as low as $15.00 at the local Walmart, it’s surprising that any hotel/lodge would not provide one.
 Instead, you have to make your way down to the front lobby between 7:00 am and 10:00 am to get a cup.
 Not exactly a welcoming addition.

 On the other hand, there was a lot more that would bring me back to the hotel.
-For starters, the bed was one of the more comfortable ones I have slept in at a hotel, even moreso than a Hilton owned resort.
-I didn’t want to get up in the morning because of how comfortable it was.
+For starters, the bed was one of the more comfortable ones I have slept in at a hotel, even more so than a Hilton-owned resort.
+I didn’t want to get up in the morning because I was so comfortable.

 Overall, the lodge is a nice option if you are not looking for major frills in your room.
 You will likely get a balcony that has a great view of the mountains and the free parking allows you to pull up right to your door.

-Star rating – A high three of five – While the room was comfortable enough and the food was good, the lack of coffee pot, cold floors, and dining out of the restaurant were drawbacks that couldn’t be overlooked.
-That being said, the property had a nice quaint rustic feel to it that outshines almost every other hotel in the area.
+Star rating – A high three of five – While the room was comfortable enough and the food was good, the lack of a coffee pot, cold floors, and dining out of the restaurant were drawbacks that couldn’t be overlooked.
+That being said, the property had a nice, quaint, rustic feel to it that outshines almost every other hotel in the area.

 Book your stay – You can book your nights on Expedia or visit their home webpage: